 May 1 – 2, 2009

-We took the Ranger HD over to Nevada for a few days ofexploring in the Pine Nut Mountains.
+We took the Ranger HD over to Nevada for a few days of exploring in the Pine Nut Mountains.
 The Ranger HD did great.
 Nice smooth ride.
 Power steering is awesome.
 No problems climbing some steep hills.

 Memorial Day